 Submissions will be assessed by small teams of faculty at each year level.
 Winners will be notified via email by the end of May, and a transcript notation will be added to their student file.

-Competition winners will receive a transcript notation, the opportunity to permanently publish their winning essay in York's Institutional Repository (2016 winners can be found here and 2017 winners can be found here), and will be awarded a gift card of their choice.
+Competition winners will receive a transcript notation, the opportunity to permanently publish their winning essay in York's Institutional Repository (2016 winners and 2017 winners), and will be awarded a gift card of their choice.

 If you have further questions about these guidelines, please contact Jon Sufrin at firstname.lastname@example.org.